 Oh, this is a fun one!
 I use the Diva Cup and reusable pads.
 I can honestly say that switching to these products has been great.
 I save loads of money and feel much more comfortable.
-The Diva Cup is my primary protector against spills on heavy days and the reusable pads is a backup.
+The Diva Cup is my primary protector against spills on heavy days and the reusable pads are a backup.
 I’m in love with the Thinx line of leak-proof undies but haven’t spent the money on them yet.
-These would be fab holidays gifts for a zero waste lady.
+These would be fab holiday gifts for a zero waste lady.

 Okay, so here is an area where I did not find a solution.
 Cat food can be purchased in bulk but not the good stuff.
 As for cat litter, you can’t compost it so you’re stuck sending it to the landfill.
 Other than training my cat to use the toilet, I haven’t found a solution but I’m open to suggestions.

 I still use toilet paper.
 I read about opting for a bidet but that’s just not an option for us.
-We do have a low flow toilet but that’s about it.
+We do have a low-flow toilet but that’s about it.
 Toilet waste or sewage gets sent to a wastewater treatment facility.
 A good exercise is to educate yourself on what happens to the waste you flush.
 I’m still trying to figure that out.